2020

 Bio

-Fatima Sator is originally from Algeria and currently lives in the Democratic Republic of the Congo.
+Fatima Sator is originally from Algeria and currently lives and works in Switzerland.
 She received a Master’s in International Relations and Diplomacy from the School of Oriental and African Studies in 2018.
-As a Public Information Officer for the International Committee of the Red Cross (ICRC), Fatima acts as the spokesperson for the ICRC in the Democratic Republic of the Congo, which includes external relations, giving interviews, responding to press requests, publishing press releases, and ensuring international visibility to the crisis in the Democratic Republic of the Congo.
-Additionally, she is a Research Associate at the School of Oriental and African Studies.
+Fatima is also a lead character in the HBO documentary “Bertha Lutz” (2021).
+As a Public Information Officer for the International Committee of the Red Cross (ICRC), Fatima worked in the Democratic Republic of the Congo, Ethiopia, Nigeria and Ukraine, which includes external relations, giving interviews, responding to press requests, publishing press releases, and ensuring international visibility to humanitarian crisis.
+Prior to joining the ICRC, Fatima has worked with the UN.
+Additionally, she is a Research Associate at the School of Oriental and African Studies, a TEDx speaker and panelist.

 What ignited your pursuit for gender equality?

 I was born in Algeria, and I grew up knowing that my brother had more rights than me.
 Society gave him more opportunities, and I had to fight for mine.
 When I proclaimed myself as a feminist, I was told that it was a Western concept.
-I think it is universal.
+I have conducted a research to actually prove that it is universal.
 I have seen the negative effects of patriarchy in my society, within my own family, and in conflict zones.
 I strongly believe that no fair and equal world will be possible without gender equality.
+And that it should be a globally owned idea.

 Please share your biggest wins as an advocate for gender equality.

 I spoke to the Trusteeship Council in the UN in New York to tell the story of feminism in the United Nations.
 Very few know that it is thanks to women from Latin America that the UN Charter has inscribed equal rights for women and men.
 This story had been forgotten.
 Thanks to my advocacy work, now it is recognized.
-There is a movie about this work, children books, and this story is now included in the "I know gender" mandatory course for all UN Women staff.
+There is an HBO movie about this work ("Bertha Lutz"), children books, and this story is now included in the "I know gender" mandatory course for all UN Women staff.

 Outside of your gender equality advocacy work, what do you enjoy doing?